The Great Pyramid is on the Left

 The Great Pyramid at Giza, also called Khufu's Pyramid or the Pyramid of Khufu, and Pyramid of Cheops, is the oldest and largest of the three pyramids in the Giza Necropolis bordering what is now Cairo, Egypt, and is the only remaining member of the Seven Wonders of the Ancient World.
 It is believed the pyramid was built as a tomb for Fourth dynasty Egyptian King Khufu (Cheops in Greek) and constructed over a 20 year period concluding around 2560 BC.

-The Great Pyramid was the tallest man-made structure in the world for over 3,800 years.
-Originally the Great Pyramid was covered by casing stones that formed a smooth outer surface, and what is seen today is the underlying core structure.
+Originally, the Great Pyramid was covered by limestone casing stones that formed a smooth outer surface; what is seen today is the underlying core structure.
 Some of the casing stones that once covered the structure can still be seen around the base.
-There have been varying scientific and alternative theories regarding the Great Pyramid's construction techniques.
-Most accepted construction theories are based on the idea that it was built by moving huge stones from a quarry and dragging and lifting them into place.
+There have been varying scientific and alternative theories about the Great Pyramid's construction techniques.
+Most accepted construction hypotheses are based on the idea that it was built by moving huge stones from a quarry and dragging and lifting them into place.

 The mysteries of the pyramids have deepened with the discovery of what appears to be a giant void within the Khufu, or Cheops, monument in Egypt.
 It is not known why the cavity exists or indeed if it holds anything of value because it is not obviously accessible.
 Japanese and French scientists made the announcement after two years of study at the famous pyramid complex.
 They have been using a technique called muography, which can sense density changes inside large rock structures.
 The Great Pyramid, or Khufu's Pyramid, was constructed during the reign of Pharaoh Khufu between 2509 and 2483 BC.
 At 140m (460 feet) in height, it is the largest of the Egyptian pyramids located at Giza on the outskirts of Cairo.